appbaseio/Docs/src/scalr/javascript/javascript-webhooks.md

 > Introduced in [appbase-js](https://github.com/appbaseio/appbase-js) ``v0.10.0``.
 Read the [getting started guide](http://docs.appbase.io/scalr/javascript/javascript-intro.html) for some familiarity with the JS lib.

-# Intro to Webhooks
+# Webhooks Guide

-Webhooks (aka streaming to a URL) allows you to set up declarative integrations which respond to events in appbase.io.
-When one of those events is triggered (a new document being inserted, a document's field changing it's value, a search query condition matching on document inserts), we'll send a HTTP POST payload to the webhooks configured URL.
+Webhooks (aka streaming to a URL) allows you to set up integrations which respond to events in appbase.io.
 Webhooks can be used to send transaction emails, post on a slack channel when a new user signs up, update the pricing plan when the data storage crosses a threshold.

-Webhooks in appbase.io are designed for configurability.

-1. Supports [mustache syntax](http://mustache.github.io/mustache.5.html) in the body payload where the body can be a JSON or a raw string,
-2. Supports ``interval`` to send a webhook request only after a certain time interval (controls for noise),
-3. Supports ``count`` to send a fixed number of webhook requests before de-registering the URL.

-Together, these three features allow for a very versatile webhooks streaming.
-In this doc, we will look at composing webhook queries and a number of different usage scenarios for webhooks.
+## How webhooks are triggered

+Webooks are continuous queries whose results are subscribed by a URL.
+A webhooks object contains 1) continuous query and 2) subscribed URL's configurations (headers, body payload, count, interval).

+Webhooks can be triggered when a new document is inserted, an existing document changes it's value, or when a new document matches a specific continuous query condition.

-# Composing Webhooks Queries
+## Composing Webhooks Queries

-Since registering a webhook is a method of the ``Appbase`` object, we will start by instantiating an Appbase object.
+Since registering a webhook is a method of the ``Appbase`` object, we will start with instantiating an Appbase object.

 ```js
 var appbaseRef = new Appbase({